 If the AID12/USID12 subfield is equal to 2008, the User Info field is used to carry the Partial TSF field.
-The Partial TSF field contains 16 bits of the AP’s TSF time, TSF[21:6], if the AP transmitted the Sensing Polling Trigger frame that preceded the SR2SR Sounding Trigger frame carrying this User Info field.
+The Partial TSF field contains 16 bits of the AP’s TSF time, TSF[21:6], at the time of transmitting the Sensing Polling Trigger frame that preceded the SR2SR Sounding Trigger frame carrying this User Info field.